For Accepted Students

 Send no more than $35 with your student to ACADEMY.
 This money can be used to purchase items in the bookstore.
 More money poses problems such as possible loss and the temptation to buy lots of sugary snacks; we are trying to prevent "sugar highs" that might interfere with your child’s ability to fully benefit from the week's activities.

 - Help us by preparing your child for a week away from home.
 Part of the ACADEMY experience is successfully being away from home and being independent.
 Our counselors are trained to deal with homesickness and other issues that may come up.
-In case of emergency, your student can be reached by calling (541) 552 - 8991.

 - Notify us ahead of time of any medication or dietary needs of your child.
 A medical form is included in this packet so you can let us know what medication your child is taking during his/her stay at ACADEMY.